Howa 1500: Japanese Law Enforcement

 The M1500 was originally a hunting rifle, but Prefectural police departments in Japan have adopted them as sniper rifles.
 This model was designated "Heavy Barrel."
 Heavy barreled "Varmint" or colloquially, "Sniper" rifles are fitted with longer, heavier barrels to increase projectile velocity, resist heat soak, and provide more repeatable shots.

-In addition, the Japanese police stipulate that equipment other than pistols are referred to as special guns, and the ordnance name of M1500 is Special Gun Type-I (殊銃I型, Koto jū I-gata).
+In addition, the Japanese police stipulate that equipment other than pistols are referred to as special guns, and the ordnance name of M1500 is Special Gun Type-I (特殊銃I型, Tokusyu jū I-gata).
 The Police M1500 has a wooden stock with a bipod and a scoped sight.

 In addition to the police, M1500 are also introduced in the Special Assault Team, Special Security Team, anti-firearms squad, and the Fukui Prefectural Police's Nuclear Special Guard Unit.

 It is also utilized by Japan Coast Guard.
 However, on the ocean, it is said that the Howa Type 64 designated marksman rifles that is easier to fire faster than M1500 are used more frequently.

-Japanese Self-Defense Forces

-It was adopted as a successor to the long-used M1 Garand as a new ceremonial gun for the special ceremonial corps formed from the 302nd Security Police Squadron.
-After testing and evaluation purchase, in 2018, SDF ordered 240 guns as ceremonial rifles for 65,520,000 yen, (648,000 yen per unit.)
-It was used by the honor guard and was seen in use at the Japan-Singapore Defense Ministry meeting between Defense Minister Iwaya and Defense Minister Eun Enhen.